SelecTree: Tree Detail

 Utility friendly tree.

 Star magnolia is a showy small flowering accent tree, usually multi-trunked or low-branching.
 It blooms best in full sun, when it receives moderate moisture.
 It becomes taller in half shade.
 Its grayish-white bark presents an interesting silhouette in winter with its bare branches.
 There are also pink-flowered varieties.
 Tree blooms at a young age.

 Has fragrant Flower.

 Growth Rate: 12 Inches per Year.

 Longevity 50 to 150 years.

-Leaves Obovate to Oblanceolate, Light Green, Bronze or Gold, Deciduous.
+Leaves Obovate to Oblanceolate, Light Green, Golden or Yellow or Orange, Deciduous.